AlexFanw/alexfanw.github.io/_pages/about.md

 Welcome!
 I'm a Ph.D. student supervised by [Prof.Yangqiu Song](https://www.cse.ust.hk/~yqsong/) in Computer Science and Engineering at the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
 Before that, I got my B.Eng. degree in Computer Science from [Huazhong University of Science and Technology (HUST)](https://hust.edu.cn/) and M.Sc. in Big Data Technology from [HKUST]((https://hkust.edu.hk/)).
 Please feel free to contact me if you would like to discuss my research further.

 ## Research Interest
-My primary research focus lies in large language models and large-scale knowledge graphs.
-Additionally, I am keenly interested in privacy and recommender systems.
+My primary research focus is on large language models and large-scale knowledge graphs.
+Currently, I am concentrating on the theory and application of legal NLP.

 ## Publications